Luann de Lesseps Says She Hasn’t Seen Ex-Husband Tom D’Agostino In Over 18 Months

 But her love life was definitely not the only thing that was discussed at her sold-out performance of her #CountessandFriends Cabaret Show.
 As The Inquisitr shared earlier today, the reality star was also asked to reveal her least favorite housewife from the franchise.
 Though her answer was not a current cast member, it certainly came as a shock to some members of the audience.

 “I would say Alex McCord,” she told the audience.
-“Oh my god and Simon (van Kempen), oh my god!”
+“Oh my god and Simon [van Kempen], oh my god!”

-Fans who have followed the hit Bravo show from the very beginning know that Alex McCord and her husband, Simon van Kempen, appeared in the first four seasons of the show and during the couples’ time on the reality series, Luann made a few digs at the pair even referring to Alex’s Louis Vuitton shoes as “Herman Munster shoes.”
+Fans who have followed the hit Bravo show from the very beginning know that Alex McCord and her husband, Simon van Kempen, appeared in the first four seasons of the show.
+During the couple’s time on the reality series, Luann made a few digs at the pair — even referring to Alex’s Louis Vuitton shoes as “Herman Munster shoes.”

-It does not appear as though McCord has responded to de Lesseps’ most recent comments but she and her husband are currently residing in Australia with their two boys.
+It does not appear as though McCord has responded to de Lesseps’ most recent comments, but she and her husband are currently residing in Australia with their two boys.